angeldollface/vcheck/README.markdown

 A year ago, I wrote an algorithm to check the security of passwords, any passwords.
 I implemented it in Dart, the implementation of which can be found [here](https://angeldollface/securitycheck).
 I recently decided to rewrite the implementation in ECMA Script, a.k.a.
 Javascript.
 I did that, but then decided to make a shiny little web application out of the Javascript implementation.
 This is that shiny web application.
 The ES implementation can be found [here](https://github.com/angeldollface/vulcheck).
 My one true love, having been Python, has shifted to Rust and the implementation of the same algorithm can be found [here](https://angeldollface/flek). :heart:

-## DEPLOYED PROJECT ON GITHUB PAGeS :rocket:
+## DEPLOYED PROJECT ON GITHUB PAGES :rocket:

 To view a live deployed version of this project, click here: [VIEW](https://angeldollface.art/vcheck)